 The government contract novation process can be tricky when it comes to buying or selling a business that has federal contracts.

 Most companies know that the federal government can novate a contract when it is in the interest of the government.
-However, many companies still fall short of the legal requirements.
-Thus finding themselves in ‘hot water” with contracting officer.
-Executing a FAR novation agreement should be a mutual benefit between the contractor and the government.
+However, many companies still fall short of legal requirements.
+Thus finding themselves in ‘hot water” with the contracting officer.
+Executing FAR novation contracts should be a mutual benefit between the contractor and the government.

-At Watson & Associates, LLC our federal procurement attorneys help small businesses and government contractors throughout the United States to assess and comply with federal novation law.
+At Watson & Associates, LLC our federal novation of contract attorneys help small businesses and government contractors throughout the United States to assess and comply with federal procurement law.

 - Some of our attorneys have actually worked for federal contracting agencies

-- Get help from government contract professionals before that understand the process and have had successful results.
+- Get help from federal novation of contract professionals that understand the process and have had successful results.